tomriv77/stapp_humidity/README.md

 # stapp_humidity
-Turn on/off humidifier or dehumidifier based on current humidity detected by external sensor.
+(SmartThings app) Turn on/off humidifier or dehumidifier based on current humidity detected by external sensor.